giuliadottisani/giuliadottisani.github.io/index.md

 **ongoing projects**

 Giulia M. Dotti Sani and Mario Quaranta.
-Attitudes towards the right to adopt of gay male and lesbian couples: A cross-national comparison of 17 countries.
-(Resubmitted Dec 2019).

-Nevena Kulic and Giulia M. Dotti Sani.
-Within-couple distribution of resources: A review of extant studies and avenues for future research (R&R Jan 2020).

-Giulia M. Dotti Sani and Matteo Luppi.
-How long is too long?
-Long-term effects of maternity-related job interruptions on mothers' income in ten European countries (Resubmitted Dec 2019).

-Giulia M. Dotti Sani.
-Work-family arrangements and parental childcare time in Italy, 1988-2014.
-(Resubmitted Dec 2019).

-Giulia M. Dotti Sani and Mario Quaranta.
 The diffusion of positive attitudes towards homosexuality in Europe: Mapping changes in individual heterogeneities across time and space